Q: Who owns and develops DisplayPort Standards?

 A: Yes, by using the new HBR3 link rate, DisplayPort 1.3 will support 8K displays with a 60Hz refresh rate at 24-bit-pixel visual quality, however, until DSC is enabled, the 4:2:0 chroma sub-sampled pixel encoding format must be used.
 4:2:0 is normally acceptable for the playback of pre-recorded content, such as movies, which uses 4:2:0 pixel format for compression, but is less desirable for rendered graphics from computer or other graphics generating video sources.
 In the future, DisplayPort will support DSC which will provide a better alternative for 8K display support.
 See Display Stream Compression (DSC) FAQs for more information.

 Q: When will I be able to buy products that use DisplayPort 1.3?

-A: Products that support new DisplayPort features defined in DisplayPort 1.3 will be available in 2015.
-First implementations will likely use DisplayPort Alt Mode over USB Type-C – See DisplayPort Alt Mode for USB Type-C FAQs for more information.
+A: Products that support new DisplayPort features defined in DisplayPort 1.3 should become available in 2015.
+Early implementations could very likely use DisplayPort Alt Mode over USB Type-C – See DisplayPort Alt Mode for USB Type-C FAQs for more information.